You will perform the following tasks when you use the Greenplum Streaming Server (GPSS) to load data into a VMware Tanzu Greenplum table:

 Creating the Target Greenplum Table

-You are required to pre-create the target Greenplum table before you initiate a data load operation to VMware Greenplum from a GPSS client.
+You are required to pre-create the target Greenplum table before you initiate a data load operation to Tanzu Greenplum from a GPSS client.
 You must be able to identify both the schema name and table name of the target table.

 Note

-Configuring VMware Greenplum Role Privileges
+Configuring VMware Tanzu Greenplum Role Privileges

 • The role must have USAGE and CREATE privileges on any non-public database schema where: